-- How are things between the two of you? - How is your partner? - Are you troubled by any part of your relationship? - How safe do you feel at home and in your relationship?
+- How are things between the two of you? - How is your partner? - · Are you troubled by any part of your relationship? - How safe do you feel at home and in your relationship?

 The aim of the toolkit is for you to work with families in an open, honest, and transparent way to support them and help them understand the impact that conflict can have on them and their children and young people.
-This toolkit can support you to help families identify the things they want / need to change and help them with Once someone has told you about problems in the support they need.
-You will need to decide which the relationship it is important to listen and try to tools are most useful for you to use and which ones are help them think about how they can improve their appropriate for the family you are working with.
-Tools relationships.
-It will be necessary to get them to need to complement the work you are already doing understand the effect their conflict may be having on with the family and help you identify with them what their child / children. needs change, how you can help, measure where they The tools are available for you to use to start to have are now and where they want to be. those conversations and measure with standardised tools how they can improve their relationship.
+This toolkit can support you to help families identify the things they want / need to change and help them with the support they need.
+You will need to decide which tools are most useful for you to use and which ones are appropriate for the family you are working with.
+Tools need to complement the work you are already doing with the family and help you identify with them what needs change, how you can help, measure where they are now and where they want to be.